rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  Today's episode focuses on sleep and dreaming,
 *  as well as lucid dreaming.
 *  We talk about what's happening in your brain when you dream,
-*  both mundane dreams,
-*  as well as heavily emotionally-laden dreams,
+*  both mundane dreams as well as heavily emotionally laden dreams,
-*  and we discuss how to think about
+*  and we discuss how to think about and perhaps even interpret
-*  and perhaps even interpret the content of your dreams.
+*  the content of your dreams.
 *  And we talk about lucid dreaming,
 *  which are dreams that occur while in sleep, of course,
 *  in which you are aware that you are dreaming.
-*  And because, unfortunately, they are relatively common,
+*  And because unfortunately they are relatively common,
 *  we also talk about nightmares,
 *  and both what to do about nightmares,
 *  as well as how to think about nightmares.
-*  This being the final episode
-*  in the six episode series, All About Sleep,
+*  This being the final episode in the six episode series,
-*  I put the call out on my social media handles
+*  All About Sleep, I put the call out on my social media handles
 *  for any and all questions about sleep
 *  that I could direct to Dr. Matthew Walker.
 *  So as today's episode closes, I ask him those questions,